ricsanfre/pi-cluster/docs/_docs/monitoring.md

 {{site.data.alerts.note}}

-TCP ports numbers exposed by kube-scheduler and kube-controller-manager have changed from  kubernetes release 1.22 (from 10251/10252 to 10257/10259) and now require https authenticated connection.
+TCP ports numbers exposed by kube-scheduler and kube-controller-manager have changed from  kubernetes release 1.22 (from 10251/10252 to 10257/10259).

+It also now requires https authenticated connection.
 Kubernetes authorized service account is needed.
 Only kube-proxy endpoint remains open using HTTP, the rest of the ports are now using HTTPS.

 {{site.data.alerts.end}}

 {{site.data.alerts.important}}

 By default, K3S components (Scheduler, Controller Manager and Proxy) do not expose their endpoints to be able to collect metrics.
 Their `/metrics` endpoints are bind to 127.0.0.1, exposing them only to localhost, not allowing the remote query.

 The following K3S intallation arguments need to be provided, to change this behaviour.

 ```
 --kube-controller-manager-arg 'bind-address=0.0.0.0'